cmusv/pysheetgrader-core/README.md

 The student needs to upload their `*.xlsx` file to the root folder of their workspace and rename it to `submission.xlsx`.
 The `submit.sh` will take the `submission.xlsx` and compare it to the `key.xlsx` when the student submits.

 // todo: add latest features

+## References

+1. Thomas G. Hill.
+2004.
+Excel grader and access grader.
+SIGCSE Bull.
+36, 2 (June 2004), 101–105.
+DOI: https://doi.org/10.1145/1024338.1024382
+2. James Reichwein, Gregg Rothermel, and Margaret Burnett.
+2000.
+Slicing spreadsheets: an integrated methodology for spreadsheet testing and debugging.
+In Proceedings of the 2nd conference on Domain-specific languages (DSL '99).
+Association for Computing Machinery, New York, NY, USA, 25–38.
+DOI: https://doi.org/10.1145/331960.331968